Japan in February: Weather, Festivals, and Travel Tips

 They are places of worship and reflection, and many people visit them to pray for good fortune and health.

-In February, some shrines and temples hold special events and ceremonies, such as Setsubun, which is celebrated on February 3rd.
+Some shrines and temples hold special events and ceremonies in February, such as Setsubun, which is celebrated on February 3rd.

-Setsubun is a bean-throwing ceremony that is believed to ward off evil spirits and bring good luck.
+Setsubun is a bean-throwing ceremony believed to ward off evil spirits and bring good luck.

 Exploring the Japanese Countryside

-The countryside is a perfect place to escape the crowds of the city and enjoy the natural beauty of Japan.
+The countryside is a perfect place to escape the city crowds and enjoy Japan’s natural beauty.

 Hokkaido

-In February, Hokkaido is covered in snow, making it the perfect destination for winter sports enthusiasts.
+It’s covered in snow in February, making it the perfect destination for winter sports enthusiasts.

 Niseko and Rusutsu are two of the most popular ski resorts in Hokkaido.